INRokh/rent-my-shelf/README.md

 1. User management - ability to sign up, log in and reset password.
 1. Space management - CRUD with the ability to add a picture to the space.
-1. Campaign management - CRUD restriced to campaign status.
+1. Campaign management - CRUD restricted to campaign status.
 1. Campaign and Space linkage - ability to search and link spaces to campaigns.
 1. Campaign check out - ability to reserve spaces and to pay for campaign.
 1. Order logging - ability to log transactions.